Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Experiments

 \subsection{Experimental Results}

-Table~\ref{tab:usmle} shows that KARD consistently outperforms all the baselines on the MedQA-USMLE dataset.
-Remarkably, KARD exhibits a substantial positive effect on smaller models, as evident from the significant performance gain of the Flan-T5 Base model, which has 250 million parameters, over fine-tuning baseline on the MedQA-USMLE dataset.
-Regarding the analysis on the model size, please refer to Section~\ref{sec:analysis}.
+Table~\ref{tab:usmle} shows that KARD consistently outperforms all the baselines on the MedQA-USMLE dataset on both encoder-decoder (Flan-T5) and decoder-only (OPT) language models.
+Remarkably, KARD exhibits a substantial positive effect on smaller models, as evident from the significant performance gain of the Flan-T5 Base model, which has 250 million parameters, over a fine-tuning baseline on the MedQA-USMLE dataset.
+Regarding the analysis of the model size, please refer to Section~\ref{sec:analysis}.
 The impact of KARD decreases as the size of the model increases since larger models can better memorize knowledge during pre-training and fine-tuning.
 Moreover, we empirically show that knowledge augmentation consistently improves performance not only in reasoning distillation but also in few-shot chain-of-thought and fine-tuning.
 It is worth noting that this empirical evidence supports our theoretical analysis in Section~\ref{sec:theory} that knowledge augmentation enhances the performance of small models.
 Furthermore, our experimental results indicate that the reranker consistently improves the performance of models for all sizes, over the retrieval with BM25.
 From the experimental results with silver knowledge (oracle), there is room for improvement by retrieving more relevant documents, which can help the model generate a high-quality rationale.

-We also present additional experimental results on the StrategyQA in Table~\ref{tab:usmle}.
-Once again, KARD outperforms all baselines.
-Compared to MedQA-USMLE, the few-shot methods on StrategyQA exhibit performance similar to random guessing, as T5 lacks the ability of in-context learning and chain-of-thought reasoning~\citep{FLAN-PaLM}.
-Furthermore, fine-tuning T5-XL rather results in poor performance since it fails to generalize to the test data.
-On the other hand, reasoning distillation improves the performance of models of all sizes, and our knowledge-augmented reasoning distillation further yields performance improvement over the reasoning distillation baseline.
+We also present additional experimental results on StrategyQA and OpenbookQA datasets in Table~\ref{tab:obqa}.
+Once again, KARD outperforms all baselines in experiments with both datasets.
+Notably, compared to MedQA-USMLE, the few-shot methods on StrategyQA and OpenbookQA exhibit performance similar to random guessing, as T5 lacks the ability of in-context learning~\citep{FLAN-PaLM}.
+Furthermore, fine-tuning T5-XL on StrategyQA results in poor performance since it fails to generalize to the test data.
+On the other hand, reasoning distillation improves the performance of models across all different sizes on both datasets.
+Our KARD further yields performance improvement over the reasoning distillation baseline, demonstrating the effectiveness of knowledge augementation in both datasets.